zense/stalkerGKSU/README.md

 # stalkerGKSU
-making a portal for github URL
+It is a portal for finding github profiles of people related on the basis of organisations.